A Viable Dark Fluid Model: Conclusions

 \section{Conclusions}

-A barotropic fluid model is considered which initially can be described as a correction to the dark energy regime by a power law.
-The power law enables interpolation between the DM and DE equations of state, and so guarantees a smooth phase transition from matter era to DE era.
+A barotropic fluid model is considered which initially can be described as a correction to the dark energy regime by an an EoS that has two power laws asymptotes.
+This enables interpolation between the DM and DE equations of state, and so guarantees a smooth phase transition from matter era to DE era.
 Accordingly, our model is a dark fluid model provides a unification for the two dark sectors in one EoS that has the advantage of the general asymptotic solution.
 This means that it can describe dark matter at early times while describing dark energy at late times, while adopts a general EoS for DE which enables the cosmological constant as a special case.

 Studying the asymptotic behavior of the equation of state constrains the parameters of the equation and restricts the model.
 It also clarifies the cases that can be physically acceptable as dark fluid which are found to be two cases.
-On the other hand, studying the phase diagram of the model for each of these two cases shows that there are no fixed points for both, with the result that there is only one class of solution for each of them.
+On the other hand, studying the phase diagram of the model for each of these two cases shows that our model has a unique solution for times $\tau \succ 0$, evolves to a de Sitter space and has no future finite time singularities.

 Causality condition further constrains the parameters of the model, so that at the end, only two out of four parameters are free.
 These two parameters are constrained using the Hubble diagram of SNe Ia supernovae, where we present an exact solution for the red shift dependence of the luminosity distance in each model, or model case, avoiding the approximate formulas that are accurate only at small red shifts.
-The $\chi^2-$ fitting of the two models shows that they both fit the data well.
-For the model with $+ve-s$ we got a $\chi^2 = 1.02$, and for the model with $-ve-s$ we got a $\chi^2 = 1.23$.
-However, it is clear that observational data prefer the $+ve-s$ model than the $-ve-s$ one.
-More analysis such as density perturbation analysis may differentiate them and may favor one of the models than the other.